 This light comes on when the fuel tank is low on fuel.
 To turn it off, add fuel to the fuel tank.
+See Fuel on page 5-5.

 Driver Information Center (DIC)

 Your vehicle may have this feature.
 The DIC display is located on the instrument panel cluster above the steering wheel.
 The DIC can display information such as the trip odometer, fuel economy and personalization features.
 The DIC buttons are located on the steering wheel.